Coronations in Poland and plundered crowns

 May 5, 2023 | Polish History pre-WW2

-As the UK has celebrated the accession of King Charles III to the throne, I’m looking back at Polish coronations, the crowns used and particularly to the lavish coronation of a Polish King who was not a hereditary king, Grand Hetman Jan Sobieski.
+As the UK has celebrated the accession of King Charles III to the throne, I’m looking back at Polish coronations and to the main crown used, as above.
+I’m particularly fascinated by the lavish coronation of a Polish King who was not a hereditary king, Grand Hetman Jan Sobieski.

 Anointing makes a King

 Of course a ruler isn’t a King unless they have been anointed by the highest church authority.
-Mieszko I, known as the first ruler of Poland, brought Christianity to the country in 966 having first united the Polish lands.
+Mieszko the First, known as the first ruler of Poland, brought Christianity to the country in 966, having first united the Polish lands.
 His eldest son Bolesław Chrobry (Bolesław the Brave) who ruled from 992, was the first crowned king, but his coronation didn’t happen until 1025, the same year he died.
-At the time permission had to be sought from the Holy Roman Emperor and the Pope and for many years both incumbents were against the idea of Poland becoming a kingdom.
-When they died, the road was open for Bolesław to become the first King of Poland, anointed by archbishop Hipolit in the new Cathedral in Gniezno, the seat of rulers.
+At the time, permission had to be sought from the Holy Roman Emperor and the Pope.
+For many years both incumbents were against the idea of Poland becoming a kingdom.
+When they died, the road was open for Bolesław to become the first King of Poland, anointed by archbishop Hipolit in the new Cathedral in Gniezno, the first seat of Polish Kings.

 The coronation of Bolesław Chrobry by Jan Matejko.
 Photo: public domain